philshams/behavior-opto-analysis/README.md

 # opto analysis

 Opto analysis is a package for analyzing free-moving behavioral data during optogenetics experiments.
-It is currently optimized for and tested on Windows terminals with debugging using VS Code, but it can be extended to other systems upon request.
+It is currently optimized for and tested on Windows terminals with debugging in VS Code, but it can be extended to other systems upon request.

 ## Installation